Joe Pimentel Business Interview

 And then less is more, in my opinion.
 We’ve avoided making certain products because they need harsh emulsifiers.
 Or ingredients that aren’t good for the planet or people.
 That’s been our number one consideration [when sourcing ingredients].

-For example, water-soluble CBD – I could sell kajillions of freaking seltzers with CBD in it, but we haven’t done that yet because there’s no emulsifying agent that we feel good about putting in our products.
-Honey straws too – I know I could sell a million honey straws for five dollars apiece.
-But I’m not going to introduce all those straws to the planet.
+For example, water-soluble CBD – I could sell gazillions of freaking seltzers with CBD in them, but we haven’t done so yet because we don’t have an emulsifying agent that we feel comfortable using in our products.
+Honey straws, too – I know I could sell a million of them for $5 each.
+But I’m not going to introduce all those straws into the world.

 I think sourcing quality ingredients that are good for people and the planet has been our backbone.